-You must decide which plan you will use and members of groups may choose different options as long as all in the group agree to the choices.
+You must decide which plan you will use and members of groups may choose different non owner sampler options as long as all in the group agree to the choices.
 There are a few additional choices for commercial herds with independent bulk tank verifications.
 Each of these test types has a coding number which is detailed in the guidebook or click here for online descriptions.
 Training of supervisors or group members must be in accordance with the field service provider.
 Only persons approved by the DHI regional manager will be permitted to do testing.
 Training for those involved with goats or groups varies within the U.S., so it is advisable to check first.

 WHEN TO PUT THE HERD ON TEST

-A herd may enroll in DHIR testing at any time during the year.
+A new herd may enroll in DHIR testing at any time during the year.
 Ideally, does should begin being tested early in lactation.
 This is important in order to capture information at peak performance and to use the record for genetic evaluation purposes.
 Does that are not tested within 90 days of freshening cannot have a genetic evaluation; however they can have their records be processed for ADGA purposes.
 ADGA DHIR agreements are renewed at the first of each year, not the month the herd was originally enrolled in order to allow automatic processing of records to remain uninterrupted.
 The renewal forms will be mailed to herd owners in early December, and the herd and doe fees will become due in January.
 Renewal fees are due by January 31st.
 New herds can enroll throughout the year, it is just important to do that prior to drying off any does.

 MAKING ARRANGEMENTS TO GO ON TEST